 Those with a penchant for the outdoors will also find plenty of diversions in Virginia: there are lots of hiking opportunities as well as a beautiful shoreline to occupy visitors during the summer months.

-Richmond's Capitol Square is a glorious oasis of old trees and green lawns in the heart of the downtown area, perched on a hilltop.
+Richmond's Capitol Square is an oasis of old trees and green lawns in the heart of the downtown area, perched on a hilltop.
 The magnificent centrepiece is the neo-classical State Capitol…

-Nauticus is a valuable attraction for families on holiday in Norfolk.
+Nauticus is a must-see for families on holiday in Norfolk.
 This maritime-themed science centre and museum now stands where Norfolk's banana pier once stood and features exhibits, interactive theatres,…

 Become our Virginia Travel Expert

 We are looking for contributors for our Virginia travel guide.
 If you are a local, a regular traveller to Virginia or a travel professional with time to contribute and answer occasional forum questions, please contact us.